mweststrate/nscript/README.md

 # jsdo

-## Javascript shellscript for the masses
+## Javascript based shell scripting for the masses

 # Getting started